Canon G5 X vs Olympus E-M10 III

 Both the G5X and the E-M10 III are recent models that feature in their makers' current product line-up.
 The E-M10 III replaced the earlier Olympus E-M10 II, while the G5X does not have a direct predecessor.

 Review summary: Canon G5 X vs Olympus E-M10 III

-So what is the bottom line?
+So how do things add up?
 Is there a clear favorite between the Canon G5 X and the Olympus E-M10 III?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (20 vs 15.9MP) with a 14% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Ready to shoot: Has a lens built-in, whereas the E-M10 III requires a separate lens.

 - More compact: Is smaller (112x76mm vs 122x84mm) and thus needs less room in the bag.